 This week I want to share a recipe inspired by Leslie.

 For those of y’all who don’t live on a coast, fish tacos probably aren’t a thing.
 But I love me some delicious fish tacos.
 This tequila lime marinade is perfection in my book when it comes to fish tacos.
-Top with some feta cheese, lettuce (or my favorite cabbage), and salsa of your choice!
+Top with some feta or cotija cheese, cabbage, and salsa of your choice!

 For the fish, feel free to use any mild white fish.
 I used halibut but have also used striped bass or I think even walleye would work too!
 I have also used this recipe for chicken if you aren’t a fish person.